Khaligufzel/RimStory/README.md

 RimStory logs all important events of life in a colony life for example: deaths, marriages, epic battles and failures as well.

+The colonists will organize anniversary parties, raise their glasses for their fallen comrades on the day they have died and so on!

 #### RimStory
  06.04.2018 v 0.99